nickbattle/CSK-Tests/README.md

 - `TRUE`

-    The spec should be error free and the evaluation in *.assert should be true (eg. Test() = 123)
+    The spec should be error free and the evaluation in `*.assert` should be true (eg. Test() = 123)

 - `VOID`

-    The spec should be error free and the evaluation in *.assert should return no value (eg. Test())
+    The spec should be error free and the evaluation in `*.assert` should return no value (eg. Test())

 - `UNDEFINED`

-    The spec should be error free and the evaluation in *.assert should return an `undefined` value.
+    The spec should be error free and the evaluation in `*.assert` should return an `undefined` value.

 - `ERRLIST`

-    The spec should have syntax or TC errors, which should match the *.vdmj file.
+    The spec should have syntax or TC errors, which should match the `*.vdmj` file.

 - `POG`

-    The spec should be error free and the POG should generate POs that match the *.pog file.
+    The spec should be error free and the POG should generate POs that match the `*.pog` file.

 - `SKIP`

     The test should be skipped.
-This is used for cases where tests are very specific to the behaviour of VDMTools (eg. regarding thread scheduling policies, that are not identical in VDMJ).
+This is used for the few cases where tests are very specific to the behaviour of VDMTools (eg. regarding thread scheduling policies, that are not identical in VDMJ).

 A boolean constant in `CSKTest` called `REBUILD_EXPECTED_RESULTS` will overwrite any `<name>.vdmj` or `<name>.pog` file with the result of running a test under VDMJ.
 This can be useful when VDMJ is changed, to keep the expected results up to date.
 If you forget to set the constant back to `false`, a test at the top level called `test_rebuild_flag` will fail.